-180x120 is a series of open invitations made to artists working in Athens, to produce a single artwork of the same format.
+180x120 is a series of open invitations made to artists working in Athens, over the course of 2022, to produce a single artwork of the same format.
 Held in a private space in the center of the capital, the ongoing project aims to represent a fraction of the rich landscape of contemporary art produced in the city, by both Greek and international artists.

 For this project and its artists, the format of 180 by 120 cm is an equalizer.
 The form is of an anthropomorphic scale, it exists as a standard frame size and it’s the largest shape to fit inside the elevator of the office building which the space sits on top of.
 The showroom situation, too, is limited and presents one or two works at once, always maintaining the same hanging and set up with respect to the architecture of the space and the light falling into it.